KellieLeonard-Biostat/Covid19/README.md

 This report focuses on analysing clinical trial data for COVID-19-related studies from the top 10 leading countries, emphasising study types, enrolment sizes, and country-specific patterns.
 By utilising Python and its robust data science libraries, the report demonstrates advanced skills in data preparation, analysis, and visualisation, providing a reproducible methodology for exploring similar datasets.

 **Methods**

 The analysis was conducted using the following methodology:

-1. Data Acquisition and Preparation o	The dataset was retrieved from Kaggle’s COVID-19 Clinical Trials Dataset (Pandey, 2020). o	The data underwent preprocessing to remove missing values and irrelevant columns.
+1. Data Acquisition and Preparation:

+    •	The dataset was retrieved from Kaggle’s COVID-19 Clinical Trials Dataset (Pandey, 2020).

+    •	The data underwent preprocessing to remove missing values and irrelevant columns.
 The focus was on enrolment sizes, study types, and country-level data.

-2. Data Filtering and Aggregation o	Countries were ranked based on their total enrolment in clinical trials.
-The top 10 countries were selected for further analysis. o	Study type distribution (interventional vs. observational) was analysed for the top 5 countries. o	Median enrolment sizes were calculated for the top 5 countries to identify trends in trial sizes.
+2. Data Filtering and Aggregation:

+    •	Countries were ranked based on their total enrolment in clinical trials.
+The top 10 countries were selected for further analysis.

+    •	Study type distribution (interventional vs. observational) was analysed for the top 5 countries.

+    •	Median enrolment sizes were calculated for the top 5 countries to identify trends in trial sizes.

-3. Visualisation Techniques
+3. Visualisation Techniques:

-o	Bar plots were used to visualise total enrolment and median enrolment sizes. o	Count plots highlighted the distribution of study types across countries. o	All visualisations employed a pastel colour palette for aesthetic and scientific clarity.
+  	•	Bar plots were used to visualise total enrolment and median enrolment sizes.

+  	•	Count plots highlighted the distribution of study types across countries.

+  	•	All visualisations employed a pastel colour palette for aesthetic and scientific clarity.

 **Results**

 **1. Top 10 Countries Contributing to COVID-19 Clinical Trials**

 The United States, France, and United Kingdom lead global participation in COVID-19 clinical trials.
 The total enrolment numbers for these countries demonstrate their strong research infrastructure and active participation in combating the pandemic.

 <img width="452" alt="image" src="https://github.com/user-attachments/assets/77029a38-e774-4328-a65f-ee81a0a1df39" />